Drop In a Photo, Get a Year Back

 Knowing the Year Doesn't Fix Your Photo Apps

-Google Photos, Apple Photos, and Immich all sort by the capture date stored inside the file — and a scanned photo's file says scan day.
+Google Photos, Apple Photos, and Immich all sort by the capture date stored inside the file, and a scanned photo's file says scan day.
 Once you know the real year, it has to be written into the file's EXIF metadata or every app keeps filing your 1975 beach trip under 2026.
 Three ways to do that:

 2. ExifTool, if you like terminals.
-Free and permanent: exiftool "-AllDates=1975:06:15 12:00:00" per folder — you supply every date and sort the groups yourself.
+Free and permanent: exiftool "-AllDates=1975:06:15 12:00:00" per folder, but you supply every date.

 Common questions